 Therefore, it’s critical to comprehend this shift in definition and how it may impact your eligibility for LTD benefits.
 If your benefits have been terminated following this transition, it may be prudent to consult with a St. Catharines disability lawyer experienced in LTD insurance to evaluate your situation and potentially challenge the insurance company’s determination.

 If your disability application has been denied or your long-term disability benefits have been terminated for ANY reason – call us today to learn your rights.
-Often times disability insurance companies wrongfully deny or terminate benefits – contrary to medical advice or medical opinion and when this happens, it often leaves claimants financially destitue, without funds and without options.
-If this happens to you and you live in the St. Catharines area we can help.
+Oftentimes, disability insurance companies wrongfully deny or terminate benefits – contrary to medical advice or medical opinion and when this happens, it often leaves claimants financially destitute, without funds and without options.
+If this happens to you and you live in the St. Catharines area, we can help.

 IF YOUR BENEFITS HAVE BEEN DENIED WE CAN HELP